Sebastiaanvm/DL_Group35/README.md

 # Introduction

 According to the paper, Deep Neural Networks (DNN) are vulnerable to adversarial examples.
-Many algorithms can generate adversarial examples.
-The paper focuses on using spatial transformation for their adversarial examples as opposed to manipulating the pixel values directly in previous research.
+While various algorithms have been developed to generate these adversarial inputs, this paper takes a unique approach by focusing on spatial transformations rather than direct manipulation of pixel values, as seen in prior research.
 The paper claims using this method will bypass the current defence methods and therefore be a new potential for adversarial example generations and new corresponding defense designs.
 For the experiments, The paper uses three Deep-learning models and trains them on the MNIST dataset.
 The spatial transformed adversarial example attack is then performed.
 The success rate is then measured.
 The paper claims that the attack can achieve a nearly 100% success rate.
 Another claim is that by using this spatial transformation, the attacked MNIST data will be indistinguishable from non-attacked data.

 For this reproduction project, we try to achieve the same results to see if the claims of the paper are justified.